Sarvesh331/pyspark-example-project/README.md

 ## ETL Project Structure

-The basic project structure is as follows:
+The basic project structure is as follows: Editing this

 ```bash
 root/